socomm/get-run/README.md

 # Overview #

-**get-run** is an Open-Source software designed to help extract Cisco running config from SSH enabled cisco hardware - namely routers and switches.
+**get-run** is an Open-Source command-line utility designed to help extract running configuration from SSH enabled cisco hardware - namely Cisco routers and switches.

 # License #